igordertigor/website-blog/content/scala_python_cpp.md

 Unfortunately, some things are also really annoying about python.

 - The *global interpreter lock* (GIL) is certainly the first thing that comes to mind.
 Yes, some libraries manage to get around it, but for the most part, the GIL means that it isn't really easy to make full use of even fairly standard hardware (i.e. dual core processors).
 Yes, one could use [separate processes](https://docs.python.org/3/library/multiprocessing.html) or even more [heavyweight solutions](http://www.celeryproject.org/), but it is always either ugly or feels like overkill.
 - Unit tests need to cover a lot of cases of the form "What happens if I call this function with the wrong type".
-Often, these tests don't really test any meaningful application logic, they just make sure that things behave reasonable if users are a little stupid.
+Often, these tests don't really test any meaningful application logic, they just make sure that things behave reasonable if users don't really pay attention.

 # C++